eegans/fed-exercise/README.md

 ## Development server

 Run `npm run start` which runs live-server, which is a lightweight dev server which live reloads.
-Will launch Navigate to `http://127.0.0.1:8080/dist/`.
+Will navigate to `http://127.0.0.1:8080/dist/`.

 ## Get Started!